 - Annex B: Template Letter for Offering No Evidence in the Crown Court by post

 The responsibility for continuing with or terminating proceedings lies entirely with the CPS.
 Prosecutors must continuously review each case and take account of any change in circumstances (see paragraph 3.6 of the Code for Crown Prosecutors).

 If the prosecutor considers the proceedings should not continue, the case should be terminated at the earliest possible opportunity.
 An early decision is especially important if the defendant is in custody.

 It may sometimes be appropriate to change the decision of the original charging prosecutor (or of the police where they authorised charge).
-Where a prosecutor comes to the view that the original decision was fundamentally wrong, it is a matter of good practice to discuss the decision with a Unit Head but every effort should be made to ensure that the proceedings are not delayed.
+Where a prosecutor comes to the view that the original decision was fundamentally wrong, it is a matter of good practice to discuss the decision with a legal manager but every effort should be made to ensure that the proceedings are not delayed.

 If the reason for terminating the proceedings is the insufficiency of the evidence provided to the CPS at that date, this must be made clear to the court and the defendant.
 If it is likely that the proceedings will be re-instated if further evidence becomes available, both the court and the defendant should be informed.